-Greece’s economy (GKGNGDPY) contracted for an 18th straight quarter and the unemployment rate rose to a record, leaving more than six in 10 young Greeks out of work.
+Greece’s economy (GKGNGDPY:US) contracted for an 18th straight quarter and the unemployment rate rose to a record, leaving more than six in 10 young Greeks out of work.

 Gross domestic product declined 6 percent in the three months through December from the same period last year after dropping a revised 6.7 percent in the previous quarter, the Athens-based Hellenic Statistical Authority said in an e-mailed statement today.
 Greece’s jobless rate rose to 27 percent in November from 26.6 percent the month before, the statistics agency said in a separate release today.